hasundue/molt/README.md

 Molt is a [Deno] module to bump semvers in import specifiers, like [udd][deno-udd], but with a few different goals:

-**Consistent** - Molt uses [deno_graph] for dependency resolution, and "exploits" redirects of fetch requests, to get latest semvers.
+**Consistent** - Molt uses [deno_graph] for dependency resolution, and utilizes fetch redirects for unversioned dependencies to get latest semvers.
 This should make it support as many module registries as Deno runtime does, with a minimum maintenance cost.

 **Module-first** - The core logic is provided as versatile functions in a Deno